-Assessment

-Assessment types for both units:

-Practical Applications 45%

-Response 40%

-Externally set task 15%

-The externally set task will be provided by SCS A for all students to complete as a way of

-moderating this course.
+Assessment types for both units:Practical ApplicationsAssessment types for both units:Practical ApplicationsResponse40%Externally set taskThe externally set task will be provided by SCSA for all students to complete as a way of moderating this course.

 This is a General course and will not be externally examinable at the WACE level and so will not contribute to the students ATAR.
 May be used for TAFE entry to most courses.